Types of Medical Writers

 1. Curate a Compelling Medical Writer Portfolio

-Imagine you are a hospital administrator or member of the credentials committee.
+Imagine you are a hospital administrator or member of the credentialing committee.
 How comfortable would you feel approving a surgeon to perform complex operations without some evidence of competency?
 Unless you want to be defending yourself against the next Dr. Death podcast, the answer should be “not very.”

 The same is true for anyone hiring another professional, from plumbers to surgeons to medical writers.
 Sure, you may say you are the best plumber in town, but if you do a poor (albeit expensive) job and sh*t hits the fan, someone is going to be upset with you.
 And before you ask; pun more than intended.